DaehwanKimLab/hisat2/docs/_pages/download.md

 {:toc}

 ## Index
 HISAT2 indexes are hosted on AWS (Amazon Web Services), thanks to the AWS Public Datasets program.
-Clink this [link](https://registry.opendata.aws/jhu-indexes/) for more details.
+Click this [link](https://registry.opendata.aws/jhu-indexes/) for more details.

 {% for item in site.data.download-index %}
 ### {{ item.organism }}